Skip to main content

 It was an astonishing performance, to say the least, and the crowd was stunned into silence before breaking into sustained applause.
 “It is a collegian,” people whispered to each other, “it is a collegian.”
 At a stroke, Hamilton was recognized as a force among the more radical elements in the city and became a prolific author of pamphlets and articles.

-With the outbreak of war, he became a captain of artillery in the New York militia, and he soon proved himself as adept at war as he was at Patriot propaganda.
+With the outbreak of war, he became a captain of artillery in the New York militia, and he soon proved himself as adept at war as he was at propaganda.
 Once again, luck came his way.
 George Washington noticed when Hamilton ably provided artillery cover while Washington’s troops crossed the Raritan River in their retreat across New Jersey.
 He noticed again when Hamilton helped win the battles of Trenton and Princeton.
 Washington learned of Hamilton’s gifts as a writer and speaker, and on January 20, 1777, he wrote a note to Hamilton asking him to join his staff as an aide-de-camp.
-Soon, the extra-ordinarily competent young captain—by then a lieutenant colonel—was Washington’s most trusted and indispensable aide.
+Soon, the extraordinarily competent young captain—by then a lieutenant colonel—was Washington’s most trusted and indispensable aide.

-In that position, he came into close contact with everyone who was anyone in the American cause, including Robert Morris, who is remembered as the “financier of the Revolution.”
+In that position, he came into close contact with everyone who was anyone in the American cause, including Robert Morris, who is remembered as the “financier of the revolution.”
 Hamilton began a long correspondence with Morris about financial matters.
 In 1789, when the newly inaugurated President George Washington asked Morris to become the first Secretary of the Treasury, Morris, intent on making money, declined Washington’s offer.
-He recommended Hamilton instead, and Washington was happy to appoint his old comrade in arms.
+He recommended Hamilton instead, and Washington was happy to appoint his old comrade-in-arms.
 Through yet another stroke of luck, Hamilton, still only 34, now had his opportunity to fundamentally shape the future of his adopted country.

 Donate